COMING 2025

 Barefoot, I was wearing my favorite blue sweat jacket and carried my Converse sneakers in one hand and my heavy backpack in another.
 Crouching and peering ahead, I stepped toward the alley where my boyfriend waited.
 I could see Willie’s silhouette standing outside his ‘72 dusty blue Toyota Corolla with the hatchback open.
 The moon cast a long shadow behind him down the dark alley.

-I had taken the garage key off my dad’s keychain earlier that evening and left it in the lock.
+I had taken the garage key from my dad’s keychain earlier that evening and left it in the lock.
 I turned the handle of the old metal door to the yellow brick garage that faced the alley, and slowly lifted it.
-My heart pounded as we loaded the back of Willie’s car with my boxes, and I imagined my dad stopping me as I tried to escape.
+My heart pounded as we loaded the back of Willie’s car with my boxes, and I imagined my dad catching me as I tried to escape.
+Would he attempt to hold me back, or would he shrug, saying he didn’t know what my karma held, trusting I must find my own way?

 We quickly finished loading, and Willie got into the car, silently closing his door.
 Leaning over, he pushed open the passenger door and urgently whispered, “Get in, Baby.
-We’re goin’ home.”
+We’re going home.”

 ~Xiuhtezcatl Martinez